Keyboard shortcuts

 Keep README and instructions in sync

-README.md and instructions.md are part of the package, not afterthoughts.
-Any change that affects user-visible behavior — a new or renamed action, an added or removed volume/port/interface/dependency, a changed default, a new feature or limitation — must update both files in the same change.
+README.md and instructions.md are part of the package, not afterthoughts, and they track different things.
+README.md is the architectural reference for developers and AI — update it for any change to how the package is built, structured, or behaves (a new or renamed action, an added or removed volume/port/interface/dependency, a changed default, a new feature or limitation). instructions.md is the end-user guide — update it whenever a change affects what the user sees or does.
+When a change touches both, update both in the same change.

 Apply this loop on every task: